Cycling Slovakia – Why it Should Be Your Next Destination

 Danube River cycling path

-The cycle path along the Danube is probably the most famous route in Europe, and certainly the longest; Starting in Germany to end up on the Black Sea shores in Romania, for a total of 1400 kilometers.
+The cycle path along the Danube is probably the most famous route in Europe and certainly the longest.
+Starting in Germany and ending up on the Black Sea shores in Romania, for a total of 1400 kilometers.

 We met the Danube River in Vàc, Hungary, and rode along it all the way to Vienna, along the border between Slovakia and Hungary, passing through Bratislava.
-This section belongs to the EV6 (EuroVelo 6) cycling route.
+This section is part of the EV6 (EuroVelo 6) cycling route.

 The first section, from Vac to Esztergom (40km), is the most interesting one, mostly with the river in plain sight, among castles and white sand beaches.
-Esztergom is a nice city, for three centuries it has been the capital of Hungary in the Middle Ages, the very important Esztergom Basilica is the largest church in the country.
+Esztergom is a nice city.
+For three centuries, it was the capital of Hungary in the Middle Ages, and the very important Esztergom Basilica is the largest church in the country.

-Despite being the capital of Slovakia it will take a couple of hours to visit the historic city center of Bratislava.
-The city though is well connected by the path.
+Despite being the capital of Slovakia, it will take a couple of hours to visit Bratislava’s historic city center.
+The city, though, is well connected by the path.

 In any case, the Euro Velo 6 cycle route is almost always a dedicated cycle path, along the way there are restaurants, hotels, and campsites, it is very suitable for family cycling holidays and, in general, for all types of travelers in bicycle, trained or not.